andraugust/andraugust.github.io/stat_thermo.md

 $$

 As a last comment about these three models I'll highlight the fact that none of them capture any inter-particle interactions.
 For example, the paramagnet treats each dipole as independent, even though really each one exerts a small magnetic field on each other one.
 Similarly, the solid treats oscillators as independent, and the gas treats atoms as independent.
-These are first order models which are usefu toy models that actually go surprisingly far as to predicting what happens in real life.
+These are "ideal", or "first order" approximations that make for instructive toy models, but they still capture a fair amount of real physics under the right circumstances.

 ### Interacting Systems

 Suppose that two thermodynamic systems interact by exchanging something with each other.
 "Something" could be energy, particles, volume, or any other macroscopic variable that's exchangeable.
 The question of this section is: after the system's interact for a while, what's their equilibrium macrostate?

 __Energy Exchange.__ To start, consider two systems that exchange energy.
-The energy could be exchanged in any number of ways at the microscopic level, but for the purposes of this analysis all we care about is that 1) it is exchanged, 2) it's the only thing that's exchanged (each system retains its particles and volume), 3) total energy $$U=U_1+U_2$$ is conserved, and 4) the microstate associated with each energy macrostate is uniformly random in the sense of the fundamental postulate.
-After the systems interact for a while, what's the equilibrium energy?
+The energy could be exchanged in any number of ways at the microscopic level, but for the purposes of this analysis all we care about is that

+* It's exchanged ergodically
+* It's the only thing that's exchanged (particles and volume, for example are constant).
+* Total energy $$U=U_1+U_2$$ is conserved
+* The microstate associated with each energy macrostate is uniformly random in the sense of the fundamental postulate.

+After the systems interact in this way for a while, what's the equilibrium energy?
 According to the uniformity assumption, the probability of $$U_1$$ and $$U_2$$ is

 $$